 - MERV rating 5 – 8 are known to filter up to 70% of dust, mold spores, and other particles.

-- MERV ratings 13 – 20 are typically used for commercial buildings and not for residential use, but they are known to filter airborne particles such as virus and bacteria.
+- MERV ratings 13 – 20 are typically used for commercial buildings and not for residential use, but they are known to filter airborne particles such as viruses and bacteria.

 Now that you know how to shop for home air filters, another easy way to keep up with when to change your filters is by writing the date on the filter when it’s replaced.
 And if you are interested in finding out more information on air filters or how to improve your air quality, reach out to Bounds Heating and Air today!